KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-10-02-Working-with-AWS-CodeCommit.md

 ![AWS-CODECOMMIT](/assets/images/favicon/create.png)

-An empty repository named `name-repo` is created. :thumbsup:You have successfully created a new CodeCommit repository.
+An empty repository named `name-repo` is created. 👍You have successfully created a new CodeCommit repository.

 ## Connect to the Amazon EC2 instance